buddypress/buddypress/readme.txt

 = Where can I get support? =

-The support forums can be found here: http://buddypress.org/forums/
+The support forums can be found at <a href="http://buddypress.org/forums/">http://buddypress.org/forums/</a>.

 = Where can I find documentation? =

-The documentation codex can be found here: http://codex.buddypress.org/
+The documentation codex can be found at <a href="http://codex.buddypress.org/">http://codex.buddypress.org/</a>.

 = Where can I report a bug? =

-Bugs can be reported here: http://buddypress.trac.wordpress.org/newticket/
+Report bugs and participate in development at <a href="http://buddypress.trac.wordpress.org/">http://buddypress.trac.wordpress.org</a>.

-= Where can checkout the latest bleeding edge? =
+= Where can I get the bleeding edge version of BuddyPress? =

-BuddyPress subversion trunk can be found at: http://buddypress.svn.wordpress.org/trunk/
+Check out the development trunk of BuddyPress via Subversion, from <a href="http://buddypress.svn.wordpress.org/trunk/">http://buddypress.svn.wordpress.org/trunk/</a>

 == Screenshots ==

 1. **Activity Streams** - Global, personal and group activity streams with threaded commenting, direct posting, favoriting and @mentions.
-All with full RSS feed and email notification support.
+All with full RSS feeds and email notification support.
-2. **Extended Profiles** - Fully editable profile fields allow you to define the fields users can fill in to describe themselves.
+2. **Extended Profiles** - Fully editable rofile fields allow you to define the fields users can fill in to describe themselves.
 Tailor profile fields to suit your audience.
 3. **Extensible Groups** - Powerful public, private or hidden groups allow your users to break the discussion down into specific topics.
 Extend groups with your own custom features using the group extension API.
 4. **Friend Connections** - Let your users make connections so they can track the activity of others, or filter on only those users they care about the most.
-5. **Private Messaging** - Private messaging will allow your users to talk to each other directly, and in private.
-Not just limited to one on one discussions, your users can send messages to multiple recipients.
+5. **Private Messaging** - Private messaging will allow your users to talk to each other directly and in private.
+Not just limited to one-on-one discussions, your users can send messages to multiple recipients.
 6. **Discussion Forums** - Full powered discussion forums built directly into groups allow for more conventional in-depth conversations.
-7. **WordPress Blogging** - Start a blog built on the best blogging software in the world.
-Even allow each of your users to start their own full powered WordPress blog (with WordPress MU).
-Track new posts and comments across your site.
+7. **WordPress Blogging** - Allow your users to start their own WordPress sites (using WordPress's Multisite feature), and track posts and comments from across your blog network in the activity stream.
-8. **User Settings** - Allow your users to adjust their profile and notification settings right from within their accounts, with full theme integration and the ability to disable it.
+8. **User Settings** - Give your users complete control over profile and notification settings.
+Settings are fully integrated into your theme, and can be disabled by the administrator.

 == Languages ==